sysdevploit/sysdevploit.github.io/_posts/2019-10-06-nn9ed-PlanetMD5.md

         print 'Key length:     ' + str(x) + ' -> ' + r.text.strip()
 ```

 The use of it is to let us know when we have managed to execute the 'ls' command attached to the 'id' command itself.
-So when it finds an 'index.php' file it notifies us with the complete URL and the key length as we see in the following image as we can see.
+So when it finds an 'index.php' file it notifies us with the complete URL and the key length as we see in the following image.

 ![Branching](https://i.imgur.com/8rmdyhj.png)